puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

         # Other values can be added or hard-coded into the template as needed.

 5. Save and exit the file.
+6. Open `/etc/resolv.conf` with your desired text editor on the Puppet master, and copy the IP address of your master's nameserver (in this example, the nameserver is `10.0.2.3`).
-6. On the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
+7. On the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
-7. Use your text editor to open the `site.pp` file and add the following Puppet code to the `default` node:
+8. Use your text editor to open the `site.pp` file and add the following Puppet code to the `default` node, editing your nameserver value to match the one you found in `/etc/resolv.conf`:

         $nameservers = ['10.0.2.3']

-> **Note**: To find the IP of your nameserver, navigate to `etc/resolv.conf` on the Puppet master.

-8. Add the following Puppet code to the `default` node in site.pp:

         file { '/etc/resolv.conf':
           ensure  => file,
           owner   => 'root',